-Wellcome to the e-Asia Summer School
+Welcome to the Asia Summer School

 Asia is one of the most vulnerable regions to climate change in the world.

-The e-Asia project examines current evidence on temperature and health, project future health risks associated with temperature under climate change, and assess health benefits of mitigation policies in Asia. |
+This course introduces research tools to examine evidence on the health risks associated with environmental risk exposures and to assess the health benefits of mitigation policies in Asia. |

 Contents |